 To those who fear death: Hear the heart of God when I tell you that the more you know about His nature, the more certain you can be that He and Jesus will be there for you on the other side, and the less you need to fear dying.

-I would like to repeat some things from Chapter 1 that I hope is more meaningful now than it was then: (1) the goal of life is not to find out who we are but to find out who God is, so let God draw you to Him; (2) the utter necessity of understanding God's nature and hearing His voice, without which we can never live as God intended us to live.
+I would like to repeat some things from Chapter 1 that I hope are more meaningful now than they were then: (1) the goal of life is not to find out who we are but to find out who God is, so let God draw you to Him, and (2) the utter necessity of understanding God's nature and hearing His voice, without which we can never live as God intended us to live.